Courses of Study

 - Siang-Yang Tan, Professor of Psychology

-- Cynthia B. Erickson, Assistant Professor of Psychology
+- Theopolis Cosse, Assistant Professor of Clinical Psychology

 - Joey J. Fung, Assistant Professor of Psychology

-- Sarah DeBoard Marion, Assistant Professor of Psychology
+- Tina R. Houston-Armstrong, Assistant Professor of Clinical Psychology

-- Sarah A. Schnitker, Assistant Professor of Psychology
+- Anne A. Turk Nolty.
+Assistant Professor of Psychology

 - Stephen W. Simpson, Assistant Professor of Psychology